Showing posts with label Thinkers. Show all posts

 Six Juicy Tips

-Basically, this is a game of learning.
-Then trial and error.
-And then more trials and more errors but, it's always entertaining and has that addictive factor you cannot deny.
-In other words, this game puts you through agony but somehow you keep on coming back for more!
-Just take your time, think and you'll get the hang of it.
+This is a game of learning and trial & error.
+And then more trials and more errors!
+But it's always entertaining and has that addictive factor you cannot deny.
+Yep, this game puts you through agony but somehow you keep coming back for more!
+So take your time, think, and you'll get the hang of it.
 Or cry trying (bring a tissue).

 On that tearful note, let's take a gander at another funky screenshot...